 Faculty Community-Engaged Learning Resources

 The Rochester Center for Community Leadership (RCCL), along with other University partners, has created an initiative for community-engaged learning to be a cornerstone of Rochester students’ educations.
-RCCL awards mini-grants to help encourage faculty to participate in community-engaged learning and to support additional faculty who wish to add community-engaged learning to pre-existing course, new courses, or large community-engaged, learning-based events.
+RCCL awards Course Operational Grants to help encourage faculty to participate in community-engaged learning and to support additional faculty who wish to add community-engaged learning to pre-existing course, new courses, or large community-engaged, learning-based events.

 Below is a list of resources that may be useful if you are interested in community-engaged learning or if you are interested in having a community-engaged learning course, or portion to your course.

 (For a detailed handbook on community-engaged learning click this link to UC San Francisco's handbook.)